Lemniscate-2525/30_Days_of_ML/Day18_Chest_X_RAY_Classification_Transfer_Learning/README.md

 With $\alpha_{\text{head}} = 10^{-3}$.

-**Why do this first?** The new head is randomly initialized — its weights are garbage.
+The new head is **randomly initialized**, its weights are garbage.
 If you immediately unfreeze the entire network with a randomly initialized head, the enormous loss from the random head produces large gradients that propagate through and corrupt the carefully learned pretrained weights before the head has a chance to stabilize.
 Phase 1 trains the head to a reasonable starting point first.

 **Computational benefit:** Frozen layers require no gradient computation.
-The backward pass only touches the head — training is fast.
+The backward pass only touches the head hence training is fast.

 ### Phase 2: Fine-Tuning (Unfrozen Base)

-All base layers are unfrozen — `requires_grad = True` for all parameters.
+All base layers are unfrozen , `requires_grad = True` for all parameters.
 Gradients now flow through the entire network:

 $$\nabla_{W_{\text{base}}} \mathcal{L} \neq 0$$